keremciu/sketch-iconfont/README.md

 Its a nice plugin to use icon fonts in Sketch for developers and designers.

+##### Update: Ion icons added.

-Now it supports font awesome and material icons but sure, I would like to add more.
+Now it supports font awesome, material and ion icons but sure, I would like to add more.
 Maybe we can create a custom icon font uploader, it would be so cool.

 ## Demo